oganix/NBoilerpipe/README.md

-This is an attempt to port boilerpipe library to C#.
-The big junk of the code is generated with Sharpern tool and uses the Sharpern libary (with additions) from NGit project.
-NekoHtml/Xerces based parsing replaced with HmtlAgilityPack.
+NBoilerpipe is the C# port of boilerpipe 1.2 (http://code.google.com/p/boilerpipe/.)
+Most of the code is converted  with Sharpern tool.
+The code uses the Sharpern libary (with modification) from NGit project and HmtlAgilityPack (http://htmlagilitypack.codeplex.com/).